-To Hit the Salt Spring Saturday Market
+11. Hit the Salt Spring Saturday Market

 From April to October, this farmer and artisan’s market features nearly 150 stalls selling an incredible variety of products from produce to art to specialty foods.
 Located in Ganges in Centennial Park near the water, it is one of the most popular markets along the BC coast.

-To Stock Up on Local Produce
+12. Stock Up on Local Produce

 Of course, the Saturday Market isn’t the only place to pick up local, organic produce.
 There is also a Tuesday Salt Spring Farmer’s Market.
 Even more fun, however, are the farm stands scattered all over the island, each with its own unique theme and options.

 They typically run on the honour system so you take what you want and leave your cash behind (much like any store but with a level of trust instead of a security camera).
 In the interest of progress, some even accept e-transfer.
 They are a great way to support local business.
 Just try not to get caught up in the contentious chicken wars that take place annually over rooster noise…

 The stands can be found all over the island but some of the ones that are recommended include:

 Salt Spring Vineyards (kombucha, ice cream, essential oils)

 Brigitte’s pastries (baked goods)